w3c/secure-payment-confirmation/scope.md

-# Payment Confirmation: Scope, Requirements, and Priorities
+# Secure Payment Confirmation: Scope

 Status: This is a draft document without consensus.